A Complexity Hierarchy of Shuffles in Card-Based Protocols: Theoretical Viewpoint

-We define \emph{Level~4} shuffles to be those realizable using this operation.
+We define \emph{Level~4} shuffles to be those realizable using \sh{urpc} operations and deterministic permutations.
 For example, when $n=3$, the shuffle $\{\id,(1\,2\,3)\}$ belongs to Level~4.\footnote{More generally, any uniform shuffle can be realized using \sh{rc} operations with a sufficiently large number of additional cards, although the number of required cards may grow extremely large~\cite{saito}.}

+The hierarchy of shuffle levels introduced above is summarized in Table~\ref{shufflelevels}.
+The hierarchy is cumulative: every Level~$i$ shuffle is also a Level~$i+1$ shuffle.